luffy-yu/conda_env_export/README.rst

 Features
 --------

-* Export conda env dependencies and pip requirements to an yml file.
+* Export conda env dependencies and pip requirements to ONE yml file.

 * Easy to use